Sipsey River

 The Sipsey River is a 145 mi swampy low-lying river in west central Alabama.
 The Sipsey is surrounded by wetland habitat.
+The Sipsey River has many oxbow lakes as a result of its meandering nature.
 It originates near Glen Allen, and discharges into the Tombigbee River near Vienna.
 The river belongs to the Southeastern Coastal Plain and features an eastern deciduous forest terrestrial biome.
 Sipsey is a name derived from the Choctaw language meaning "poplar tree".